rdev5/SecureYourself/README.md

 # Secure Yourself (2016)
-If all you can do is talk about what is going on around you and "be informed," you may as well just forget everything and go play golf.
-But if there is something you can do about it, then do something about it.
+*If all you can do is talk about what is going on around you and be informed, you may as well just forget everything and go play golf.
+But if there is something you can do about it, then do something about it. -Matt Borja*

 ## Introduction
 This ongoing compilation is intended to spend less time on rationale and more time identifying actionable items; a list of things you can do *right now* to secure yourself in this volatile and vulnerable environment we call the Internet.
 Determining if these countermeasures are appropriate in every situation will be left as an exercise for the reader.